anj1/NeuralNets.jl/README.md

     * `ep_iterl` (default: 5): Performance is evaluated on the validation set every `ep_iter` iterations.
 A smaller number gives slightly better convergence but each iteration takes a slightly longer time.
     * `verbose` (default: true): Whether or not to print out information on the training state of the network.

 * `gdmtrain(nn, x, t)`: This is a natively-implemented gradient descent training algorithm with momentum.
+Returns (N, L), where N is the trained network and L is the (optional) list of training losses over time.
 Optional parameters include:
     * `batch_size` (default: n): Randomly selected subset of `x` to use when training extremely large data sets.
 Use this feature for 'stochastic' gradient descent.
     * `maxiter` (default: 1000): Number of iterations before giving up.
     * `tol` (default: 1e-5): Convergence threshold.
     * `learning_rate` (default: .3): Learning rate of gradient descent.
 While larger values may converge faster, using values that are too large may result in lack of convergence (you can typically see this happening with weights going to infinity and getting lots of NaNs).
 It's suggested to start from a small value and increase if it improves learning.
     * `momentum_rate` (default: .6): Amount of momentum to apply.
 Try 0 for no momentum.
     * `eval` (default: 10): The network is evaluated for convergence every `eval` iterations.
 A smaller number gives slightly better convergence but each iteration takes a slightly longer time.
+    * `store_trace` (default: false): Whether or not to store information on the training state of the network.
+This information is returned as a list of calculated losses on the entire data set.
-    * `verbose` (default: true): Whether or not to print out information on the training state of the network.
+    * `show_trace` (default: false): Whether or not to print out information on the training state of the network.
 * `adatrain`
 * `lmtrain`